Monika Hohlmeier

-Monika Hohlmeier (née Strauß; born 2 July 1962) is a German politician who has been serving as a Member of the European Parliament (MEP) since 2009.
+Monika Brigitte Gertrud Maria Hohlmeier (née Strauß; born 2 July 1962) is a German politician who has been serving as a Member of the European Parliament (MEP) since 2009.
 She is a member of the Christian Social Union, part of the European People's Party.
 Between 1998 and 2005 she served as Bavarian State Minister for Education and Cultural Affairs.

 Early life and education

 Born in Munich, Bavaria, Hohlmeier is the daughter of former German politician Franz Josef Strauss.
 She completed a training as a hotel manager.

 Political career

 Bavarian State Minister for Education and Cultural Affairs, 1998–2005

 Between 1998 and 2005, Hohlmeier served as Bavarian State Minister for Education and Cultural Affairs in the government of Minister-President Edmund Stoiber.
 In 2005, she decided to step down from her office, amid accusations she allowed party votes to be falsified and got jobs for friends; she was replaced by Siegfried Schneider.
 Already in 2004, Hohlmeier had resigned as head of the Munich branch of the Christian Social Union after she reportedly threatened critics within the party with unspecified revelations about their personal lives.
 Between 2006 and 2008, she served on the state parliament’s Committee on Budget and Finance.

 Hohlmeier was a CSU delegate to the Federal Convention for the purpose of electing the President of Germany in May 2004.